Sundaraja Sitharama Iyengar

-Sundaraja Sitharama Iyengar (born 26 August 1947) is an Indian-American computer scientist and engineer recognized for his pioneering contributions to artificial intelligence, sensor networks, robotics, cybersecurity, and digital forensics.
-He is currently Distinguished University Professor and Director of the Center of Excellence in Digital Forensics at Florida International University (FIU) in Miami, Florida.
-He was a visiting Homi Bhabha Distinguished Professor at IGCAR, Kalpakkam and former Satish Dhawan Professor at IISc.
-Iyengar is widely known for co-developing the Brooks–Iyengar algorithm, a foundational method in fault-tolerant sensor fusion, and has authored over 650 scholarly publications and more than 32 books.
-He was honored as the ‘Founding Father of AI Science in Digital Forensics’ by the Soft Computing Research Society in February 2025.
+Sundaraja Sitharama Iyengar (born 26 August 1947) is an Indian-American computer scientist and engineer known for his contributions to artificial intelligence, distributed sensor networks, robotics, data fusion, cybersecurity, and digital forensics.
+He is a Distinguished University Professor and Ryder Professor at Florida International University (FIU) in Miami, Florida.

+Iyengar is known for co-developing the Brooks–Iyengar algorithm, a method for fault-tolerant distributed sensor fusion.
+He has also contributed to detection algorithms for spectrum sensing in wireless communication systems.
+Over his career, he has authored more than 650 scholarly publications and over 30 books in the fields of computing and engineering.

+He has been affiliated with institutions including Florida International University, Louisiana State University, Oak Ridge National Laboratory, the Jet Propulsion Laboratory, the U.S. Naval Research Laboratory, the U.S. Army Research Office, and the Indian Institute of Science.

 Early life and education

-Iyengar was born in Hemmige, a village by the Kaveri River in Karnataka, India, and moved to Bangalore with his family in 1949.
-He received a Bachelor of Engineering degree in Mechanical Engineering from University Visvesvaraya College of Engineering (UVCE) in 1968 and a Master of Engineering from the Indian Institute of Science (IISc) in 1970.
-He earned his Ph.D. in Engineering from Mississippi State University in 1974.
-He has also received several honorary doctorates, including D.Sc. degrees from Siddhartha University (2024), Poznan University of Technology (2023), and Techno Global University (2010), and a Ph.D. (honoris causa) from Nanjing University of Posts and Telecommunications (2017).
+Iyengar was born on 26 August 1947 in Hemmige, Mysore State, India (present-day Karnataka), and moved with his family to Bangalore in 1949.

+He received a Bachelor of Engineering degree in mechanical engineering from the University Visvesvaraya College of Engineering in 1968 and a Master of Engineering degree from the Indian Institute of Science in 1970.
+He completed his Ph.D. in engineering from Mississippi State University in 1974.

+He has also received several honorary doctorates, including a Ph.D. (honoris causa) from Nanjing University of Posts and Telecommunications (2017), a Doctor of Science (D.Sc.) from Techno Global University (2010), a D.Sc. from Poznan University of Technology (2023), and a D.Sc. from Siddhartha University (2024).